-It’s important to understand the conceptual difference between training and developing your people.
-While training typically focuses on technical proficiency, effectively developing your people focuses more on their practical proficiency, and requires planning, foresight and an understanding of organizational and individual goals.
-Technical proficiency refers to the knowledge, skills and abilities required to accomplish a specific task associated with someone’s role within the organization, e.g. being a competent engineer, and increasing technical proficiency tends to be the default path when leaders consider individual development plans.
-Practical proficiency however is the ability to operate effectively in the environment within which those tasks will be accomplished, e.g. an engineer executing his or her duties on a team that requires integration with other teams within a large, complex organization.
-Having practical proficiency is to understand the strategy and structure of the larger organization, how to effectively apply your technical skills within that organization, and how to manage the relationships and integration necessary to get your piece to fit into the bigger picture.
+It is important to understand the conceptual difference between training and developing your people.
+While training typically focuses on technical proficiency, effectively developing your people focuses more on their practical proficiency, and requires planning, foresight, and an understanding of organizational and individual goals.
+Technical proficiency refers to the knowledge, skills, and abilities required to accomplish a specific task associated with someone’s role within the organization, e.g. being a competent engineer, and increasing technical proficiency tends to be the default path when leaders consider individual development plans.
+Practical proficiency, however, is the ability to operate effectively in the environment within which those tasks will be accomplished, e.g., an engineer executing his or her duties on a team that requires integration with other teams within a large, complex organization.
+Having practical proficiency is to understand the strategy and structure of the larger organization, how to effectively apply your technical skills within that organization, and how to manage the relationships and integration necessary to get your piece to fit into the bigger picture…just like that Marine!